-- 7.16.1 Only the Agency, the A/E and its direct consultants, and the Contractor and its direct subcontractors are entitled to submit a request for resolution of a contract controversy to the State Engineer. - 7.16.2 A party submitting a dispute to the State Engineer for resolution must do so in accordance with SC Code § 11-35-4230.
-See Chapter 1 of this manual.
+- 7.16.1 Only the Agency, the A/E and its direct consultants, and the Contractor and its direct Subcontractors are entitled to submit a request for resolution of a contract controversy to the State Engineer. - 7.16.2 A party submitting a dispute to the State Engineer for resolution must do so in accordance with SC Code § 11-35-4230.
+See Chapter 1.